 It is a good idea to have an attorney if:

 - You have a history of drug or alcohol use.
 Even if you enjoy a few drinks at home each week, this can be used against you in court.
 You will need to show you are taking steps to change the behavior or be able to defend your actions if your ex paints you in a bad light.

-- You are getting re-married, you have step-children, or you have other children with a different partner.
+- You are getting re-married, have step-children, or have other children with a different partner.
 Blended families are not a problem for the courts, but the judge will want to look carefully at the care and finances your child needs from you.
 Most judges are hesitant to split up siblings.

 - You need specialists or expert witnesses, such as a child psychologist.

 - There is a power imbalance.
 If your spouse treats you like you are inferior and will not listen to your viewpoint, you will want to consider hiring an attorney to protect your rights.

 - You are involved in a domestic violence situation.
 There is no question that you need a lawyer if your safety, and your children's safety, is at risk.